Demographics of Greenland

 This is a demography of the population of Greenland including population density, ethnicity, economic status, religious affiliations and other aspects of the population.

+The demographics of Greenland is highly impacted by the rapid transformation from a hunter-gatherer to a post-industrial society in the 20th century.
+This transformation resulted in Greenland undergoing a demographic transition, with a significant population increase as a result.

-The population pyramid of Greenland was highly impacted by a birth control program conducted by Danish authorities in the 1960s and 70s.
+This rocketing of the population caused Danish authorities to implement a highly controversial IUD program, known as the Spiral case in the 1960s and 70s.

 Populations

 As of 1 January 2024 the resident population of Greenland was estimated to be 56,699, an increase of 90 (0.2%) from the previous year.